tmo1/sms-ie/tools/Tools.md

 **:warning:** This script uses the Python ElementTree XML API, [which "is not secure against maliciously constructed data"](https://docs.python.org/3/library/xml.etree.elementtree.html).
 It should only be used on trusted XML.

+**:note:** [Silence produces invalid XML](https://git.silence.dev/Silence/Silence-Android/-/issues/317) when encoding certain characters (such as emojis).
+This will cause the converter to fail with an error message ending in a line like this:

+`xml.etree.ElementTree.ParseError: reference to invalid character number: line nnn, column mmm`

+To fix the XML, first use the XML fixer tool to produce valid XML:

+`silence-xml-fixer.py < silence-xxx.xml > silence-xxx-fixed.xml`

+then run the converter on the fixed XML:

+`silence-convert.py <silence-xxx-fixed.xml>`

 (See [issue #121](https://github.com/tmo1/sms-ie/issues/121).)

 ## v1 Conversion Tools